-A1.3.
-STRATEGY: Equip and procure staff for the main office in Pearl and regional Biloxi office including filling current positions and establishing new PINs within the organization for support of operations
+A.1.3.
+STRATEGY: Equip and procure forensic DNA casework and CODIS staff for the main office in Pearl including filling current positions and establishing new PINs within the organization for support of operations

 Output: Case reports issued

 Output: Court testimony rendered

 Efficiency: Lower turn-around-time for casework

-Efficiency: Faster adjudication of cases
+Efficiency: Faster adjudication of cases.